Context-Aware Sparse Deep Coordination Graphs: : Multi-Agent Coordination Benchmark

-Table~\ref{tab:maco_perf} shows the \emph{performance after convergence} of different implementations on the \bname~benchmark.
-This measurement reflects the representational capacity of different methods, but conveys less information about their sample efficiency and stability.
-To this end, we propose evaluations \emph{temporally average performance} and \emph{stability}.
-Table~\ref{tab:maco_avg_perf} and~\ref{tab:maco_fluc} show the scores of all the considered implementations evaluated by these two measurements.

-The three measurements we use are just some statistics of the learning curves.
-We further show the complete learning curves of value-based implementations in Fig.~\ref{fig:aloha-lc}-\ref{fig:disperse-lc} and compare the best value-based method ($\delta_{\text{var}}$ \& $\mathcal{L}_{\text{sparse}}^{\delta_{\text{var}}}$) against the (attentional) observation-based method in Fig.~\ref{fig:attn-lc}.
-We can see that value-based methods generally perform better than the observation-based method, except for the task $\mathtt{Disperse}$.
+We show the learning curves of value-based implementations in Fig.~\ref{fig:aloha-lc}-\ref{fig:disperse-lc} and compare our method ($\zeta_{ij}^{q_{\text{var}}}$ \& $\mathcal{L}_{\text{sparse}}^{q_{\text{var}}}$) against the (attentional) observation-based method in Fig.~\ref{fig:attn-lc}.
+We can see that our proposed method generally performs better than the observation-based method, except for the task $\mathtt{Disperse}$.
 Compared to other games, observations provided by $\mathtt{Disperse}$ can reveal all the game information.
 In this case, the observation-based method can make better use of local observations and can easily learn an accurate coordination graph.